cran/rio/README.md

 export(mtcars, "mtcars.tsv.zip")
 ```

-As of rio v0.5.0, `export()` can also write multiple data farmes to respective sheets of an Excel workbook or an HTML file:
+As of rio v0.5.0, `export()` can also write multiple data frames to respective sheets of an Excel workbook or an HTML file:

 ```r